LottieAnning/LIFE4136_rotation3/README.md

 <a name="histogram"></a>

 Execute the **allele_frequency_plots.R** script in R, which also requires the execution of the **poly_freq.c** script in a Unix enviornment.
-The following five plots are for the five hybrid populations
+The following five plots are for the five hybrid populations which plotted as roughly half arenosa and half lyrata in the fast structure plot.
+These can be viewed seperately in the Figures/ directory at the top of the page.
+Each of the histograms were plotted with a bin size according to the sample size and were again filtered for an allele frequency >0.1.

 ![All AFSs](Figures/all_afs.png)

-## Creating Selection Scans
+None of the populations seem to follow the same pattern as the example allotetraploid created above.
+There is a clear absence of a middle peak which is a conserved trait of allopolyploids.